 Following on from the introductory sessions is the Ramakrishna Group, named after the famous 19th century Indian saint who was the living embodiment of religious harmony (as in this photograph, left: a contemporary of Sri Ramakrishna was Lahiri Mahasaya, the archetypal householder yogi, pictured a few paragraphs below.
 These two great souls are the principal inspirations behind the Dhyana Centre).
-With the exception of OM Healing sessions on Friday (see below) this class is for Centre members and associates only, and those graduating from the introductory course who are automatically invited to join.
+The Friday session is open to the general public but the Saturday class is for Centre members and associates only, and those graduating from the introductory course who are automatically invited to join.
 It is not open to members of the public, even if they have prior yogic experience.

-Friday – Open meditation & OM Healing (open to all)
+Friday – Meditation & OM Healing (open to all)

 The Friday session is from 7pm – 9.30pm with a break between 7.50pm – 8.10pm to enable participants either to arrive or leave.
 The first half of each Friday is silent meditation for 40 minutes: the second half is an OM Healing chant session.
 This whole evening is open to all, there is no restriction and newcomers are welcome for either or both parts (but need to be punctual).

 The Saturday session is a drop-in tuition group from 7pm – 9pm with two periods of silent meditation, both around 40 minutes.
 There is a break at 8pm allowing participants either to arrive or leave.
 As an on-going class, this session is open to Centre members and associates only plus those who have recently attended the beginners’ course (no booking is required).

 ACCESS: Friday open to all, Saturday registered students only.